You Are Who You Eat With

 Turns out that the people around us can affect what we eat and how much, according to findings from several studies published in The Journal of the Academy of Nutrition and Dietetics

 When people know that others in the group are eating low-calorie food, it makes them more likely to want to eat the same, the data said.
 The same went for high-calorie food.
 People also ate similar quantities of food just to fit in.
 When eating in group settings, people tend to eat like their friends do, whether it's healthy or not.

 Eating is a social behavior and we can use it for good.
 When dining out or having friends over for a dinner party, set a healthy trend.
 Select healthier options on the menu and opt to split a large dish to cut calories.
 Serve a nutritious spread of fruits, veggies and smaller-portioned foods at your next party.

 Overeating and making the wrong food choices can make you gain weight, so it's especially important to mind what you eat when in the company of friends.
 Be the one to make the first move!

 Need to lose weight?

-Whether it's 10 or 20 pounds or more, Dr. Aron is here to listen and help.
+Whether 20, 50, or 100 pounds or more, Dr. Aron is here to listen and help.
 Read more about her medical weight loss program in New York.